 and I resumed parking along State Route #35 in front of my residence where other cars legally park.

 Several months after my appearance in front of the aforementioned judge, and two months after I resumed parking in front of my residence the second cycle of summonses began.

 I received the first of four second-cycle summonses for my failure to obtain a permit (for sign placement) from the corrupt Seaside Park council.....

-and the Seaside Park Municipal Court eventually suspended my driver's license (a federal offense, Title 18 U.S.C. , section 241) on....
+and the Seaside Park Municipal Court eventually ordered the suspension of my driver's license (a federal offense, Title 18 U.S.C. , section 241) on....

 31 August 2012